L400-RTI/Training-material/modules/05 - Data modelling.md

 - Building Power BI semantic models directly over streaming or near real-time KQL data sources,
 - Working with complex schema evolution, externalized data references, and time-sensitive joins.

-By mastering these advanced techniques, participants will avoid common pitfalls — like improper caching policies, poorly scoped materializations, or inefficient joins - that we’ve seen derail real-world RTI implementations.
+By mastering these advanced techniques, paReal-Time Intelligencecipants will avoid common pitfalls — like improper caching policies, poorly scoped materializations, or inefficient joins - that we’ve seen derail real-world Real-Time Intelligence implementations.

 ### Architectural deep dive

-Data modeling in Microsoft Fabric’s Real-Time Intelligence (RTI) must be aligned with the architecture of Eventhouse, KQL Database, and the broader Fabric ecosystem.
+Data modeling in Microsoft Fabric’s Real-Time Intelligence (Real-Time Intelligence) must be aligned with the architecture of Eventhouse, KQL Database, and the broader Fabric ecosystem.
 This section provides a blueprint for how real-time models are constructed in a high-concurrency, high-throughput architecture.

-#### Fabric RTI Architectural Context
+#### Fabric Real-Time Intelligence Architectural Context

-At the core of the RTI stack lies Eventhouse, a KQL-based data service optimized for high-frequency, time-series data.
-Eventhouse ingestion scales elastically, and data is indexed on ingest, partitioned, and stored in compressed extents for optimal query performance.
+At the core of the Real-Time Intelligence stack lies Eventhouse, a KQL-based data service optimized for high-frequency, time-series data.
+Eventhouse ingestion scales elastically, and data is indexed on ingest, paReal-Time Intelligencetioned, and stored in compressed extents for optimal query performance.

 Data models in this environment are not just schemas — they are performance-critical assets.
 Modeling decisions directly affect: